stommen/tif285/BayesianStatistics/MaxEnt/MaxEnt.md

 <!-- !split -->
-# The principle of maximum entropy
+# Assigning probabilities (II): The principle of maximum entropy

 Having dealt with ignorance, let us move on to more enlightened situations.